 Prostate cancer is the second leading cause of cancer deaths among men, according to the American Cancer Society (ACS).
 The multidisciplinary teams that specialize in treating prostate cancer at Winship Cancer Institute of Emory University share this statistic with the goal of educating men about their individual risk for prostate cancer, how it’s diagnosed, and how it can be treated.

 The truth is that about one in nine men will be diagnosed with prostate cancer in his lifetime.
-This frequency demand that men, and their family and friends, understand the risks they face; screenings that should be followed; and what needed treatments are available.
+This frequency demands that men, and their family and friends, understand the risks they face; screenings that should be followed; and what needed treatments are available.

 Who Is at Risk for Prostate Cancer?